carogomezt/datascience_project2/README.md

 ## Project Motivation <a name="motivation"></a>
 For this project was used data from [Figure Eight](https://www.figure-eight.com/) to build a model for an API that classifies disaster messages.
 With this information I was able to put into practice ETL skills, and the creation of ML Pipelines.
+This application will help people and organizations during and event of disaster because they could categorize the messages sent by the people and could make a mitigation plan faster.

 ## File Descriptions<a name="files"></a>